PingOne

 6. Review the attribute mappings for the configured identity store.

 The source attribute mappings for a particular identity store are provided.
-For more information, see Mapping attributes.
+Learn more in Mapping attributes.

 Option Description